bigbio/pgatk/docs/introduction.rst

 Introduction
 ============

-.. sidebar:: API Browser Quick Guide
+.. sidebar:: Individual Tools Documentation
-   :subtitle: **It can make your life easier** if you want to explore by yourself our api:
+   :subtitle: **It can make your life easier** if you want to explore individual tools:

-   * Please visit our `Swagger docs <https://www.ebi.ac.uk/pride/ws/archive/>`_
+   * PepGenome: Mapping Peptidoforms to Genome Coordinates
+   * PepBed: R package to analyze peptide features in Bed Files

 The PRIDE Archive API provides a Restful entry point to retrieve all data from PRIDE Archive database.
 The API provides hyperlinks the clients can follow to navigate and search